Royna2544/Lenovo-G50-80-Hackintosh/README.md

 13. If it was successful, the mac setup screen will appear.

-# If you encounter any problems during install, or there;s something that doesn't work, please open a new issue with photos.
+# If you encounter any problems during install, or there is something that doesn't work, please open a new issue with photos.